cake-lab/HybridDepth/README.md

 ### Training

-First setup the configuration file `config.yaml` in the `configs` directory. you only need to specify the path to the dataset and the batch size.
+First setup the configuration file `config.yaml` in the `configs` directory.
+You only need to specify the path to the dataset and the batch size.
 The rest of the hyperparameters are already set.
 For example, you can use the following configuration file for training on the NYUv2 dataset:

 ```yaml